risk-first/website/Boundary-Risk.md

 Let's take a look at a hypothetical system structure, in the diagram above.
 In this design, we are transforming data from the `input` to the `output`.
 But how should we do it?

- - We could use library 'a', using the [Protocols](Communication-Risk#protocol-risk) of 'a', and having a dependency on 'a'.
+ - We could transform via library 'a', using the [Protocols](Communication-Risk#protocol-risk) of 'a', and having a dependency on 'a'.
  - We could use library 'b', using the [Protocols](Communication-Risk#protocol-risk) of 'b', and having a dependency on 'b'.
  - We could use neither, and avoid the dependency, but potentially pick up lots more [Codebase Risk](Complexity-Risk#codebase-risk) and [Schedule Risk](Scarcity-Risk#schedule-risk) because we have to code our own alternative to 'a' and 'b'.